Could the Tax Cuts and Jobs Act (TCJA) Affect Your Healthcare Premiums?

-Direct and indirect effects of new tax code on employers
+Direct and indirect effects of the new tax code on employers

 That being said, since the individual and employer mandates were originally designed to “support” one another, some are questioning whether the employer mandate will eventually be removed.
 As the law evolves, it could potentially result in lowered costs for all, too.
 Even if it isn’t removed, employers could be indirectly affected due to compliance requirements.
 Moving forward, while reporting requirements will likely change at some point, as of right now, they stand.

 New tax laws can have a significant or marginal impact on employers.
 At this time, it is unknown what the long-term effects of the TCJA are, and how any not yet written legislation will impact the health care coverage climate for employers.